Update: Interview with guest speaker Farrukh Naeem Qadri

 He writes and speaks on men’s issues, masculinity, and personal development for millennial Muslim men.

-He offers a FREE 5-day email course called “The Alpha Muslim Mindset” that helps Muslim men bulletproof their faith.Sign up to our mailing list to get stories like this in your inbox.
+He offers a FREE 5-day email course called “The Alpha Muslim Mindset” that helps Muslim men bulletproof their faith.Help IlmFeed publish more stories like this.